photo by Lofty Pursuits

 A child of Filipino immigrants, trē moved to Pittsburgh in 2016 from San Jose, CA, to study flute with Alberto Almarza and cultural studies at Carnegie Mellon University.
 In 2018 trē traveled on a research scholarship to Argentina to study roles and meanings of música folclórica in nation-building and indigenous communities.

-Following undergraduate studies trē became a performer of improvised music, often with flutes — inflected by studying Japanese shakuhachi with devon osamu tipp — sometimes processed through electronics, as well as with field recordings and text through analog sampler.
+Following undergraduate studies trē became a performer of improvised music, often with flutes — inflected by studying Japanese shakuhachi with devon osamu tipp — sometimes processed through electronics, with field recordings and text through analog sampler.

-As a cultural organizer trē often co-facilitates Open Improvisation Lab, a fortnightly improvised music jam session free & open to the public held by the Pittsburgh Sound Preserve. trē also curates & organizes unmade place, a series of improvised sound + text experiments featuring local musicians and poets/writers in DIY creative spaces from The Big Idea Bookstore to Telephone, Abolition Coffee, and Jerry’s Bar & Grille.
+trē often co-facilitates Open Improvisation Lab, a fortnightly improvised music jam session free & open to the public held by the Pittsburgh Sound Preserve. trē also curates & organizes unmade place, a series of sound + text experiments featuring local musicians and poets/writers in DIY creative spaces from The Big Idea Bookstore to Telephone, Abolition Coffee, and Jerry’s Bar & Grille.

-Collaborations include a soundtrack for silent film restored by Pittsburgh Sound + Image, live soundscapes for Pittsburgh’s Asian/American artist collective JADED, a residency as improvised duo GLO-TREE with GNM (guitar) playing ambient music for Signal Sauna, and a score written & performed with David Bernabo for Beate Kuhn’s sculpture exhibit at the Carnegie Museum of Art.
+Collaborations include a live score and recording for films screened by Pittsburgh Sound + Image, live soundscapes for Pittsburgh’s Asian/American artist collective JADED and Trust Visual Arts, a residency as GLO-TREE with GNM (guitar) improvising ambient music at Signal Sauna, and a score written & performed with David Bernabo for Beate Kuhn’s sculpture exhibit at the Carnegie Museum of Art.

 In 2025 trē created a text score at the “Resynthesizing the Traditional” artistic research lab at CTM Festival in Berlin hosted by Stas Shärifullá and Susie Ibarra.
 Called “a tune you almost remember: text score as poetics / playful research between memory & forgetting, composing & improvisation,” the text score premiered at Radialsystem.